Economy

 China's trade rises as global stimulus keeps exports booming

-Chinese exports increased in April more than expected
+Chinese exports rose more than expected in April

 Share

-Exports grew by 32.3% and imports increased by 43.1%, a sign of strong domestic demand and rising commodity prices, resulting in a higher than expected growth in the trade surplus of US $42.85 billion for the month.
+Exports grew by 32.3% and imports increased by 43.1%, a sign of strong domestic demand and rising commodity prices, resulting in higher-than-expected growth in the trade surplus of US$42.85 billion for the month.

-Global appetite for Chinese goods remained strong in April, thanks to stimulus packages introduced by developed economies that helped fuel demand for household goods, furniture and electronic devices.
-With the acceleration of vaccine rollout and the opening up of more economies, China's export growth was expected to moderate this year as consumers begin to spend more on services, but April's data show that this has not yet happened.
+Global appetite for Chinese goods remained strong in April, thanks to stimulus packages introduced by developed economies that helped fuel demand for household goods, furniture, and electronic devices.
+With the acceleration of vaccine rollouts and the opening up of more economies, China's export growth was expected to moderate this year as consumers begin to spend more on services, but April's data shows that this has not yet happened.

-In particular, copper imports remain strong, above the averages of the last 10 years.
+Copper imports in particular remain strong, above the averages for the last 10 years.